 To sprout the grain simply soak 2C of hard wheatberries overnight in a quart-sized wide mouth mason jar of pure water.
 Place a mesh lid on top and rinse and drain twice daily afterwards draining upside down, for 1-2 days or until white sprouts (1/8-1/4 inches) start to appear.

-We typically use between 1-2 inches of soil to fill a 10" x 20" sprouting tray for 2C dry grain.
+We typically use between 1-2 inches of soil to fill a 10" x 20" sprouting tray for 2C dry grain (that has been sprouted).
 Generally, the more soil you have the less you will need to water.
 After you place the soil in the tray, press it down lightly and evenly then mist the top with water to thoroughly moisten it.

 When the blades reach the top of the upper lid, this is when you remove the lid and allow them to "green" in indirect sunlight.
 The wheat grass will be a yellow color at this point but will start to turn green after light exposure.
 You can put them directly in the sun after one day of indirect light.